 From that point on, I have been battling with anger, and mostly beating it.
 It has not been easy, and there have been moments when I have failed completely.
 But I do believe that I have gotten better at it over time.
 Here are some things that have helped me control my temper.
 I hope that they will be a help to anyone who like me has struggled with this problem.
 2

 1. The type of anger that I am talking about here – the kind that causes you to explode in white-hot rage – it is a sin.

 Don’t sugarcoat it.
 Don’t pretend it is not a big deal.
 Losing control of your emotions is not pleasing to God.
 Proverbs 3 is full of warnings about controlling our anger.
 We are fools if we do not.
 James tells us in verses 19 and 20 of chapter 1 that we should be slow to anger because our anger can never make things right in God’s eyes.

 2. If you have anger issues, it is not a problem that will simply go away.
 It is a weakness you will deal with for the rest of your life.

 You might as well get used to that.
 You need to view your temper the same way a recovering alcoholic views beer.
 Or a person fighting a pornography addiction views lust and temptation.
 It can and will rear its head when you least expect it.
 Never let down your guard.
 I made that mistake last year.
 I thought I had it under control.
 It had been so long since I had lost my temper like that.
 It shamed me after it happened.
-I sat there all alone in the den and cried.
-I was so embarrassed by my lack of self-control.
-I say that not to discourage anyone.
-I say it to make it clear that this is a life-long battle.
+I sat there all alone in the den and cried, embarrassed by my lack of self-control.
+I say that not to discourage anyone but to make it clear that this is a life-long battle.
 Suit up and be ready to fight.

 3. Be open about it with people you love.